Rhea-Braithwaite/Rhea-Braithwaite.github.io/README.md

 <img src="media/30MFF18.jpg" width="800" >

-Process: How did you go about implementing the concept.
+And slowly, bit by bit, I created my website.

+## Reflection/Evaluation:
+If I am being completely honest, this turned out a lot better than I was expecting.
+I was extremely concerned at first about the qaulity that I would produce because I have never created a website from scratch and I was really struggling with javascript.
+But under the guidance of Professor Mang, as well as Professor Pierre with his demo, my website came to be.
+To tackle my apprehension, I took it step by step, staring basic and then building on what I had done, before and whatever new concept I learned.

+The goals I had outlines were:
+- Including the video
+- Adding descriptions
+- Ensuring to add the participants in the film
+- And most importantly, tell the story of how the video came to be.

+And I believe I accomplished them to the best of my abilities.
-Reflection/Evaluation: This should bookend the initial concept and talk about whether your expectations and goals were met in the process of building the final working version.
+This should bookend the initial concept and talk about whether your expectations and goals were met in the process of building the final working version.